TajaKuzman/Transformers-GINCO-Experiments/EXPERIMENTS_LOG.md

 | ('ok', 'test_dd')        |              0.595939 |           0.018161   |              0.541691 |            0.020998  |
 | ('ok', 'test_full')      |              0.54     |           0.0259808  |              0.52644  |            0.0622833 |

+(note: `ok`: only data where `keep`==True, `dd`: only data where `duplicate` != True, `full`: all data regardless of tags.)
 Or, with prettier formatting:

 ![](images/17_stats.png)

+Again we can see that setups `train: ok, eval: *_dd` prove a bit better than the rest of the models, trained on `ok`.

+The highest scores, however, can be found with the setups `train: dd, eval: *_dd`.

+We can also see a trend that inclusion of `dev` split seems to be detrimental to the models performance: except `train: ok, eval: *_dd` all of the setups show better performance when evaluated on test than when evaluated on dev, with devtest being in the middle.